 Five Canadian cancer research teams will share $22.4 million to expand their research into key areas of cancer treatment after winning the 2022 Terry Fox New Frontiers Program Project Grant (PPG) competition.
 Notably, three of the program project leaders are women and funding from two partner organizations is supporting two projects.

 Three teams are based in BC and are led by Drs.
-Amina Zoubeidi (University of British Columbia, Vancouver Prostate Centre), Christian Steidl (BC Cancer) and Jennifer McAlpine (University of British Columbia).
+Amina Zoubeidi (University of British Columbia, Vancouver Prostate Centre), Christian Steidl (BC Cancer) and Jessica McAlpine (University of British Columbia).
 In Ontario, Drs.
 Gregory Czarnota and Rama Khokha are piloting teams at Sunnybrook Health Sciences Centre and the Princess Margaret Cancer Centre.
 In total, there are two new program projects and three renewals funded in this competition, bringing the current number of New Frontiers Program Project Grant teams to 14.

 “These teams have demonstrated that they are top researchers who are conducting leading-edge science to create really innovative projects that tackle some of the most challenging problems in cancer research,” says Dr. Jim Woodgett, TFRI President and Scientific Director.
 “Each team brings together outstanding researchers with complementary skills to investigate different aspects of a given area of cancer research to find improved outcomes for patients.”